 Top Puerto Rican Festivals: Celebrating Culture, Music, and Cuisine

-Celebrating
+Festivals Celebrating

-Puerto Rican culture is bursting with lively festivals that honor its heritage, music, and food.
+Puerto Rican culture is bursting with lively festivals that its heritage, music, and food.
 Let’s check out some of the best highlights.

-de la Novilla
+Festival de la Novilla

-The Festival de la Novilla is a big hit, held in San Sebastián on the third weekend of January.
+The Festival de la Novilla is a big hit, held in San Sebastián the third weekend of January.
 Picture this: a crowned cow leading a parade of floats through town (Discover Puerto Rico).
 The festival features live bands playing folk music and salsa, artisans selling crafts, fried food vendors, and amusement park rides.
 It’s all about celebrating Puerto Rico’s agricultural roots and raising money for local scholarships.

 For more on these kinds of celebrations, see our article on fiestas patronales in Puerto Rico.